reshmabidikar/slate/source/includes/_credit.md

 ## Credit

+Basic endpoints to create and retrieve a credit invoice item

 ### Create a credit

-This will result in the creation of a new `Invoice`.
+Create a credit for a specified account.
+This will result in the creation of a new 'invoice`.
+The credit will appear as an `invoiceItem`.

 **HTTP Request**